mbrezu/Shovel/WebGuessNumber.md

 <!-- -*- markdown -*- -->

-# A Web Guessing Number with Shovel and Common Lisp
+# A Guess-the-Number Game with Shovel and Common Lisp

 ## Introduction